deadpine/deadpine/README.md

 ## Hello world

-Designer working at the intersection of product design and brand identity.
+Human working at the intersection of product design and brand identity.

 Since 2017 she has been actively involved in the crypto space.
 She was the lead designer at [OpenZeppelin](https://openzeppelin.com/) and worked with projects like [Flashbots](https://flashbots.net/), [ETHLatam](http://ethlatam.org/), [Decentraland](https://decentraland.org/), [Rewilder]([https://app.rewilder.xyz/#](https://app.rewilder.xyz/donation/1)) and [Ethernaut DAO](https://mint.ethernautdao.io/#about).
 Aside from a background in design, she has experience in frontend, HTML, CSS, React and Svelte.